alonitac/LinuxProject/README.md

 1. [Fork this repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).
-2. Now [clone your forked repo into your PyCharm](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#clone-repo), so you can start answer the project's questions locally.
+2. Now, [clone your forked repository into your PyCharm environment](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#clone-repo).
+Cloning creates a local copy of the repository on your local computer.
+You'll work on the project's solution in PyCharm.
 3. In PyCharm, [create a new branch](https://www.jetbrains.com/help/pycharm/manage-branches.html#create-branch) from branch `main`.
-Your branch must be named according to the following pattern:
+Your branch **must** be named according to the following pattern:

 ```text
 linux_project/YOUR_NAME_HERE